NOVEL CORONAVIRUS (COVID-19)

 |Unfortunately, the Pointe au Baril Lighthouse will not be open to the public this summer.
 Please click here to read the history of the Lighthouse and to view the award winning documentary about Emmaline Madigan who has spent many years living and working at this historic site.|

-Holiday Cove Marina is now open.
-Please see Holiday Cove Marina for more information regarding 2020 operations.
+Holiday Cove Marina is now closed for the season.
+Please see Holiday Cove Marina for more information regarding the Marina.

-All municipal boat launches/access points within the Township of The Archipelago will be reopened as of May 15th, 2020.
+All municipal boat launches/access points within the Township of The Archipelago are now closed for the season.

 Upcoming Council and Committee of the Whole Meetings